Sleeman Sports Complex: Anna Meares Velodrome

 The Anna Meares Velodrome is a 250 m indoor velodrome, named in honour of Anna Meares, that was completed in 2016.
 The velodrome hosted the track cycling events at the 2018 Commonwealth Games, and will host the 2032 Summer Olympics.

+Chandler Velodrome

-An older facility, called the Chandler Velodrome which hosted the Track Cycling at the 1982 Commonwealth Games in Brisbane, still stands, and was an outdoor configuration, having a grandstand seating capacity of 3,000.
+An older facility, called the Chandler Velodrome which hosted the Track cycling at the 1982 Commonwealth Games in Brisbane, still stands, and was an outdoor configuration, having a grandstand seating capacity of 3,000.
 The venue was suitable for cycling events, rock concerts, rallies, motocross and speedway championships.
 The Norm Gailey Grandstand on the western side also contained offices of AusCycling Queensland.